How Long Does Food Poisoning Last and How to Recover Faster

 A scientific review of the medicinal properties of ginger showed that it contains chemical compounds called gingerols and shogaols which help to reduce nausea and bouts of diarrhea.8

-Use ginger to help get relief from the symptoms of food poisoning and help you to shorten its duration.
+Use ginger to help get relief from the symptoms of food poisoning (such as vomiting and dry heaving) and help you to shorten its duration.
 To make a delicious ginger tea, you should slice a 1-inch piece of ginger and put it in a cup of boiling water.
 Cover the cup and let the ginger infuse for a few minutes.
 Drink the ginger remedy every time you have a bout of diarrhea.
 Continue doing this until your food poisoning symptoms clear up.

 There are many other health benefits to using ginger in cooking.
 For example, please read this article to find out how to make a delicious anti-inflammatory ginger and turmeric tea.